gmc-code/PC-app-development/docs/tkinter_project/dictionary_with function.rst

 | The dictionary uses {} brackets.
 | Each key value pair is separated by a comma.
-| Each key is followed by a colon, :.
+| Each key is followed by a colon :.

 | Below is a dictionary of gamers and their game score.